GauravGupta7/music-generation-deep-learning/README.md

 The model that we are building needs the training the data to be in proper format for it to understand and gain insights from it.
 For this the data needs to be cleaned and encoded in suitable format.

 ## 🔴 **Understanding LSTM**
 LSTM stands for **Long Short Term Memory**.
 It is a type of RNN (Recurrent Neural Network) architecture designed to facilitate learning of long term dependencies in sequential data.
+The Recurrent or very deep neural networks are challenging to train as they suffer from exploding/vanishing gradient problem<sup>[2]</sup>.
+To overcome this when learning the long term dependencies, the LSTM architecture was introduced.
 The LSTM architecture implements this using special type of memory cells that act as a conveyer belt carrying information across multiple time units.

 The LSTM architecture have been put to use in below mentioned scenarios:
 * Natural Language processing